joshlk/addressbase_wrangle/README.md

 1. Navigate to [order download page](https://www.ordnancesurvey.co.uk/orderdownload/orders)
 2. Click on the order and then save the page as a HTML using your browser and save it into the root folder of this directory
-3. Make a folder called `zip_download` in root folder
-4. Open a command prompt and navigate to the folder and start a `scrapy shell` ([scrapy](https://scrapy.org/) must be installed)
+3. Open a command prompt and navigate to the folder and start a `scrapy shell` ([scrapy](https://scrapy.org/) must be installed)
-5. Run the following python code (substitute the first line with the HTML file):
+4. Run the following python code (substitute the first line with the HTML file):

 ```python
 fetch("Ordnance Survey Download Centre.html")